THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 are Joktan’s descendants.
 (Joktan is indicated from the context of Gen. 10:30.)

-Chinese history says that the first migrations came into China’s eastern plains
+Chinese history says the first migrations came into China’s eastern plains from

-from the west, along the Silk Road.
-This verifies the accepted dating of the first
+the west, along the Silk Road, and the accepted dating of early settlements in the

-East Asia was gradually populated by the descendants of these Semitic settlers.
+families.
+East Asia was gradually populated by the descendants of these Semitic

-We conclude that East Asian mainland peoples are entirely Semitic and may be
+settlers.
+From this we see that East Asian mainland peoples are entirely Semitic

-identified in Bible terms as Eastern Hebrews.
-Other west Asian tribes came to
+and may be identified in Bible terms as Eastern Hebrews.
+Also other west Asian

-China later—such as Assyrians, the ten northern Israeli tribes and Persian Jews.
+tribes later came into China such as Assyrians, the ten northern Israeli tribes and

-These all were Semitic and eventually assimilated into China.
+Persian Jews.
+These groups were Semitic and eventually assimilated into China.

-East Asian languages are apparently unrelated to the languages of west Asia,
+East Asian languages are evidently unrelated to the languages of west Asia,

 such as Aramaic and Canaanite Hebrew.
 This obvious non-relationship has led